Educational Objectives

 1. Educate PA students to practice medicine services in an ethical, safe, legal, and competent manner consistent with state laws.

-• Outcome 1.2 Clinical preceptors who include licensed physicians and PAs, evaluate students during clerkships to determine competence and safety for practice.
-Data from the Class of 2022 indicate 100% of graduating students were evaluated as safe and competent for clinical practice.
-Data for the classes of 2023 and 2024 will be available upon graduation.
+Outcome 1.2 Clinical preceptors who include licensed physicians and PAs, evaluate students during clerkships to determine competence and safety for practice.
+Data from the Classes of 2022, 2023 and 2024 100% of graduating students were evaluated as safe and competent for clinical practice.
+Data for the Classes of 2025 will be available upon graduation.

 2. Provide educational and clinical experiences that prepare the PA student to work collaboratively and lead interprofessional teams.

-• Outcome 2.3 Clinical preceptors evaluate students during clerkships to determine interprofessional teamwork skills.
-Data from the Class of 2022 indicate 100% of graduating students met the minimum benchmark of ‘average’ with 97.5% evaluated as ‘above average’ or ‘excellent’ in interprofessional teamwork.
-Data for the classes of 2023 and 2024 will be available upon graduation.
+Outcome 2.3 Clinical preceptors evaluate students during clerkships to determine interprofessional teamwork skills.
+Data from the Classes of 2022, 2023 and 2024 indicate 100% of graduating students met the minimum benchmark of ‘average’ with 97% evaluated as ‘above average’ or ‘excellent’ in interprofessional teamwork.
+Data for the Class of 2025 will be available upon graduation.

 3. Foster a professional environment that underscores the significance of advancing education through further study and continuous learning, emphasizing the application of evidence-based, person-centered healthcare.